 Pumping their legs as fast as they could, the Digidestined tore down the sidewalk towards the Takenouchi flower shop.
 When they were a block away, Tai felt like it had suddenly become summer, and he had to unzip his jacket.
 "Whew!
 Running heats you up quick, doesn't it?"
 Agumon huffed.

 Izzy shook his head.
 "That's not just us," he said, pulling at his own coat, "the air has actually become hotter."

 The others also unzipped and unbuttoned as they closed in on the flower shop, the air thick with the stenches of burning tar and melted plastic… and then they reached a hellish scene: several buildings bled flame from their tops and windows, and smaller fires danced all around on the hissing concrete and mud-like tar.
 In the center of it all was the giant, grinning fireball called Jachomon.
 Paildramon flew around it, shooting desperately to try and find a weak spot, but continually having to fly back and protect Davis from its flamethrower breath and other attacks.
 "Holy crap!"
-Patamon exclaimed, doubling back and hiding behind TK.
+Patamon yelled, hiding behind TK.
 "What is THAT?!"

 "Looks like one of Dagomon's goons," TK growled.

 "That's her!"
 Mimi shouted, pointing at the creature.
 "That's Miyako!"

 Cody's fists clenched, his whole body swelling with illness.
 He knew what it was.

 "C'mon, we have to help Mom!"
 Sora urged, starting to make her way over the hot rubble, which she swore was already melting the soles of her boots.
 "Yeek!
 Move fast!" she called back.

 "Davis!"
 Tai shouted.
 "Hang in there; we're coming!"